QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

    	:caption: : The DIFF_INACTIVE_DOF keyword to deactivate the DOFs 1 and 4 from the difference QTF evaluation

 	1 4 DIFF_INACTIVE_DOF

-:code:`POT_SUM_FILE_<X>`
- defines the file where the second-order sum-frequency wave force coefficients are located.
-The file ending must be included.
-This determines the format of the file.
-QBlade currently supports sum-frequency files only in the WAMIT format.

 :code:`SUM_CUTOFF_L_<X>`
  Specifies the low cut-off frequency for the sum QTFs.
 Intended to speed up the QTF evaluations.